Derek Campbell: Career

 In the summer of 2006, Campbell would move to Europe to play for the Manchester Phoenix under player/coach Tony Hand.
-At the time he Phoenix played at EIHL level, the highest standard of club ice hockey in Britain.
+At the time Phoenix played at EIHL level, the highest standard of club ice hockey in Britain.
 In 59 regular season games, he managed 71 points as well as 224 penalty minutes.

 After his season in Manchester, Campbell decided to again move teams.
 He would stay in the EIHL though, signing for the Newcastle Vipers.
 A second strong season would follow, and Campbell managed to total over a point per game throughout the regular season, with 66 points in 64 games.
-This productivity encouraged Newcastle head coach Rob Wilson to re-sign Campbell for the Vipers, a deal which was announced in June 2008.
+This productivity encouraged Newcastle head coach Rob Wilson to re-sign Campbell for the Vipers, and a deal which was announced in June 2008.
 A second high-scoring season for the Vipers would follow, taking Campbell to a total of 187 points in 178 EIHL games.
 His proven Elite League record convinced Paul Thompson to sign Campbell for the Coventry Blaze in the summer of 2009.

 After spending the 2010/11 season with the Sheffield Steelers, Campbell once again moved on within the EIHL, signing with the Hull Stingrays for 2011/12.

-Derek has now started playing his 2012/13 season back in Sheffield with the Sheffield Steeldogs in the EPL.
+Derek started playing his 2012/13 season back in Sheffield with the Sheffield Steeldogs in the EPL.

 On October 6, 2013, while playing for the Hull Stingrays, Campbell was involved in a fight on the ice that saw him ejected from the game for driving an opponent's head to the ice.
 Shortly afterwards, he was seen outside of the opponent's dressing room, where he attacked another player from the opposing team.
 He was restrained by fans and led back to his dressing room.
-3 days later, the Stingrays released Campbell from his contract.
+Three days later, the Stingrays released Campbell from his contract.
 Later that same day, he was suspended by the league for 47 games; 15 for fighting off the ice, 12 for an attempted eye gouge, 10 for a knee to the head and 10 for excessive force to the head resulting in an impact to the ice.